China lunar rover successfully touches down on far side of the moon, state media announces

 The far side of the moon is the hemisphere that never faces earth, due to the moon's rotation.
 It is sometimes mistakenly referred to as the "dark side of the moon," even though it receives just as much sunlight as its earth-facing side.

+The success of the mission represents a landmark in human space exploration.
+The area where the probe has landed faces away from earth, meaning it is free from radio frequencies.
+As a result, it is not possible for a lunar rover to communicate directly with ground control.
+To overcome this hurdle, China launched a dedicated satellite orbiting the moon earlier this year that will be able to relay information from the rover to earth.

+"China is on the road to become a strong space nation.
+And this marks one of the milestone events of building a strong space nation," chief designer for the lunar mission, Wu Weiren, told CCTV.

-The Chang'e 4 lunar mission lifted off from the Xichang Satellite Launch Center in Sichuan province on December 8 and entered the moon's orbit four days later, according to Chinese state media.
+The lunar craft lifted off from the Xichang Satellite Launch Center in Sichuan province on December 8, entering the moon's orbit four days later, according to Chinese state media.

-Once safely on the moon, the lander will tackle a long to-do list, including conducting the first lunar low-frequency radio astronomy experiment, observe whether plants will grow in the low-gravity environment, and explore whether there is water or other resources at the poles.
+It is hoped the lander will conduct a number of tasks, including conducting the first lunar low-frequency radio astronomy experiment, observe whether plants will grow in the low-gravity environment, and explore whether there is water or other resources at the poles.

 Another function of the mission is to study the interaction between solar winds and the moon surface using a new rover.